The Algorithmic Barrier: A Framework for Artificial Frictional Unemployment and Information Asymmetry in Automated Recruitment Systems: Methodology

+Legacy ATS act as early-stage classifiers with a binary output: advance or reject.
+Their logic rests on Boolean matching, weighted term frequencies, and rule-based thresholds.
+This favors precision over recall---strict matching suppresses false positives at the cost of a higher false negative rate---and the resulting errors go unrecorded, since rejected candidates receive no feedback.
+Formally, we treat screening as

-where \(C\) represents a candidate’s resume and \(1\) indicates advancement.
-Under this formulation, semantic equivalence between different expressions of the same skill is not preserved unless explicitly encoded through exact term overlap.
-As a result, vocabulary variance becomes a dominant source of classification error.
+where \(C\) is a candidate's resume and \(1\) denotes advancement.
+Semantic equivalence between different expressions of a skill is preserved only through exact term overlap, so vocabulary variance becomes a dominant source of error.